KxSystems/docs-v1/docs/ref/stats-moving.md

 Syntax: `x mcount y` (binary, uniform)

-The `mcount` verb returns the `x`-item **moving counts** of the non-null items of  numeric list `y`.
+The `mcount` operator returns the `x`-item **moving counts** of the non-null items of  numeric list `y`.
 The first `x` items of the result are the counts so far, and thereafter the result is the moving count.
 ```q
 q)3 mcount 0 1 2 3 4 5
 1 2 3 3 3 3